blamson/fire-emblem-app/README.md

 - Seeing where a character falls amongst the entire roster?

 I want to provide that and more.

-⬅️ Use the sidebar on the left to navigate the various tools I've built out.

 ## The Data